By Ben Mozart:

 Though the magneto is a device noted for its reliability, the coil can fail.
 “Troubles begin slowly,” says Anderson, “usually manifesting itself under high cylinder load.
 Give the magneto time to cool and it behaves fine.
-Oil-filled coils don’t dry out therefore don’t have this problem.
+Oil-filled coils don’t run dry and therefore don’t have this problem.

 “But composite coils, those that aren’t oil-filled will fail over time.
-The brown coating around the copper wire is an insulator made of resin that is there to prevent the little wires from shorting out on one another.
+The brown coating around the copper wire is an insulator made of resin to prevent the little wires from shorting on one another.
 Magnetos have two coils: a primary and a secondary.
 The ratio between the two might be 35:1.
 The primary has heavy windings; the secondary fine windings.
 But with age, sometimes 40 or 50 years old, the coating dries and cracks.
-When you start the motor and generate amperage through the copper wires, which have a high expansion rate, the little cracks will begin to open in the resin and the magneto begins to arc internally and the coil fails.”
+When you start the engine and generate amperage through the copper wires, which have a high expansion rate, little cracks will begin to open in the resin and the magneto begins to arc internally and the coil fails.”

 Can the magnet become discharged?